WWWEN8/ComfyUI-CCXManager/README.md

 - ✅ Has intelligent detection functionality, only runs when SD-PPP has updates
 - ✅ Provides visual operation information, displaying operation status in the ComfyUI console
 - ✅ Add Comfyui side automatic update SDPPP node
+- ✅ Latest feature: Automatic creation of installation directory folder function (Good news for those who haven't installed SD-PPP yet, run this workflow, and your SD-PPP will be fully automatically installed and subsequently maintained and updated)

 > **Note:** Only supports locally deployed ComfyUI, not cloud-based ComfyUI